-How I Kayaked My Way to a Delta Safari
+How I Kayaked My Way Through a Delta Safari

 The go-to resource for planning your safaris.
 Find all you need to know about the top destinations and make your wildlife travel dreams come true.